Ianica/alx-system_engineering-devops/0x00-shell_basics/README.md

 The tenth script is the automation of the command rm -r The eleventh script is the automation of the command cd ..
-The twelveth script is the automation of the command ls -al . .. /boot
+The twelveth script is the automation of the command ls -al . .. /boot The thirteenth script is the automation of the command file